BlauGroup/HiPRGen/README.md

 The most consistent way to get HiPRGen running (especially on macos, where the conda version of MPI doesn't work consistently) is using the [nix package manager](https://nixos.org/).
 Instructions for installing nix can be found [here](https://nixos.org/download.html).
 If you are using macos >= 10.15, see [here](https://nixos.org/manual/nix/stable/#sect-macos-installation).

-Once nix is installed, running `nix-shell` in the HiPRGen directory will launch a shell in which HiPRen is installed.
+HiPRGen uses [nix flakes](https://www.tweag.io/blog/2020-05-25-flakes/) which need to be enabled by adding `experimental-features = nix-command flakes` to the file `~/.config/nix/nix.conf`.
+Once nix is installed, running `nix develop` in the HiPRGen directory will launch a shell in which HiPRen can be used.

-If you would prefer to use conda, the dependencies are `pymatgen`, `openbabel`, `pygraphviz` and `mpi4py`.
+If you would prefer to use conda, the dependencies are `pymatgen`, `openbabel`, `pygraphviz`, `pycairo` and `mpi4py`.
 Create a conda environment where these are installed and then run `pip install -e .` from the HiPRGen directory.
 Again, on macos, conda and MPI don't work well together.

 ### Tests